mesonbuild/meson/docs/markdown/Reference-manual.md

 - `args` can be used to pass a list of compiler arguments that are required to find the header or symbol.
 For example, you might need to pass the include path `-Isome/path/to/header` if a header is not in the default include path.
 In versions newer than 0.38.0 you should use the `include_directories` keyword described above.
 You may also want to pass a library name `-lfoo` for `has_function` to check for a function.
 Supported by all methods except `get_id`, `version`, and `find_library`.

-Note that if you have a single prefix with all your dependencies, you might find it easier to append to the environment variables `C_INCLUDE_PATH` with gcc/clang and `INCLUDE` with msvc to expand the default include path, and `LIBRARY_PATH` with gcc/clang and `LIB` with msvc to expand the default library search path.
+Note that if you have a single prefix with all your dependencies, you might find it easier to append to the environment variables `C_INCLUDE_PATH` with GCC/Clang and `INCLUDE` with MSVC to expand the default include path, and `LIBRARY_PATH` with GCC/Clang and `LIB` with MSVC to expand the default library search path.

 However, with GCC, these variables will be ignored when cross-compiling.
 In that case you need to use a specs file.
 See: <http://www.mingw.org/wiki/SpecsFileHOWTO>